 After what felt like a lifetime of waiting, I was just a week away from fulfilling my dream of snowboarding in Japan.
 But the forecast looked grim.
 A centimeter here, a few more there.
 It didn’t make sense.
 Hokkaido is where the snow is—it’s where it always is, every January.
 They call it Japanuary for a reason.

 After some reassuring words from participants of years past, I ignored the forecasts, packed my bags, fired off some last minute emails before setting my OOO message live, and tried to mentally prepare for the 27 hours of travel it would take to get me from New York City to Sapporo.

-Fast forward and I’m driving north from Sapporo to Central Hokkaido in a van with my cousin—award winning photojournalist and TF contributor David Ryder—and two strangers, Chas from Whistler and Chandler from Mammoth, the later being our guide via Stealth Backcountry Tours.
+Fast forward and I’m driving north from Sapporo to Central Hokkaido in a van with my cousin—award winning photojournalist and Field Mag contributor David Ryder—and two strangers, one being our guide via Stealth Backcountry Tours.

 We had chosen to skip Niseko, the most well known ski resort town in Hokkaido, after hearing countless stories that the Aussie population has begun to outnumber the Japanese and that the vibe scales have shifted heavily towards a more Western experience.
 Sure, we had come for the snow, but it’s Japan after all, and we weren’t interested in missing out on the cultural aspect too.
 Either way, it was nuking out, and all signs pointed to the endless epic powder to come.

 Over the next six days the four of us, plus our local Japanese guide and Gentem style master Kazumasa Yamada, aka Junior, did little more than lap untouched waist-deep snow, eat ramen and sushi and ice cream, visit 7-Eleven, drink beers from vending machines, soak in onsens, and laugh to the point of crying from stupid inside jokes and life as a gaijin in Japan in general.